KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 Some plugins are built specifically for SteamOS or the Steam Deck, and won’t necessarily work on Bazzite or non-Deck hardware.

-For example, the [DeckMTP plugin](https://github.com/dafta/DeckMTP) only works on the Steam Deck, it will not work on alternative hardware.
+For example, the [DeckMTP plugin](https://github.com/dafta/DeckMTP) only works on the Steam Deck and will not work on alternative hardware.

 ### How do I use SteamDeckGyroDSU on hardware that isn't the Steam Deck?